2800ppm - 1 Pack

 It is only available with a prescription, so start your free consultation with Chemist4U today.

-During your consultation, your doctor will decide which strength of toothpaste will be right for you, depending on the current state of your teeth and how great your risk of tooth decay is.
+During your consultation, your clinician will decide which strength of toothpaste will be right for you, depending on the current state of your teeth and how great your risk of tooth decay is.

 Consistent use of Colgate Duraphat Toothpaste can help you: